-- (a) Search Notification - (1) Each facility head shall have signs in English and Spanish, posted conspicuously at all entrance roads to facility grounds and at all entrance/exit point and vehicular gate entrances to advise employees and visitors to the facility that: - (2) All persons, property, and vehicles are subject to search.

-(3) Illegal drugs, alcohol, firearms, ammunition, explosives, weapons, cell phones, tobacco and other contraband are prohibited within the confines of the facility as defined by Prisons policy.

-(b) Metal Detection

-- (1) All facilities designated by Prisons Management shall be equipped with metal detectors, walk-through or hand held, at all appropriate entrance/exit points. - (2) All pedestrian traffic entering a facility will be processed through a designated, primary entrance at each facility.
+- (a) Search Notification - (1) Each facility head shall have signs in English and Spanish, posted conspicuously at all entrance roads to facility grounds and at all entrance/exit point and vehicular gate entrances to advise employees and visitors to the facility that: - (2) All persons, property, and vehicles are subject to search. - (3) Illegal drugs, alcohol, firearms, ammunition, explosives, weapons, cell phones, tobacco and other contraband are prohibited within the confines of the facility as defined by Prisons policy. - (b) Metal Detection - (1) All facilities designated by Prisons Management shall be equipped with metal detectors, walk-through or hand held, at all appropriate entrance/exit points. - (2) All pedestrian traffic entering a facility will be processed through a designated, primary entrance at each facility.
 A designated secondary entrance/exit point may be authorized by the Region Director upon receipt of a written request from the facility head.
 All approved entrance/exit points must document each person's entrance/exit and use metal detection for search of persons and items. - (3) All personal items/effects to include hats, coats, belts, jewelry, hair clips, jackets, brief cases, purses, lunch containers, coolers, food items, etc. will be placed on a search table and all pockets will be emptied into provided container.
 These items will be hand searched and/or searched using metal detection. - (4) All persons entering a facility must be processed by passing through metal detection (walk-through, hand-held, and/or both).
-Failure to clear metal detection will result in the person not being allowed access to the facility. - (5) Any person who does not clear metal detection and is not allowed entry to the facility will be immediately reported to the facility head or designee. - (6) Any person with a medical prosthesis/appliance that may alert metal detection must provide medical documentation from their doctor (i.e. Pacemaker Identification Card) of the medical prosthesis/appliance.

-(c) Routine Searches (Pat/Frisk)
+Failure to clear metal detection may result in the person not being allowed access to the facility. - (5) Any person who does not clear metal detection will be referred to the Facility Head or designee.
+If circumstances warrant, the Facility Head or designee may allow entrance as long as other security measures are met. - (6) Any person with a medical prosthesis/appliance that may alert metal detection must provide medical documentation from their doctor (i.e. Pacemaker Identification Card) of the medical prosthesis/appliance. - (c) Routine Searches (Pat/Frisk)